catlikeflyer/airfacts/README.md

-# Airfacts API
+# Airfacts

-A simple, open-source API that provides information about airports, airlines, and flight routes worldwide.
+Neo4j database that provides information about airports, airlines, and flight routes worldwide.

 ## Background

-This project originates from my interest in aviation and an attempt to provide accessible data related to aviation facts.
-While robust APIs exist, they are often not available for free.
-By using FastAPI and a Neo4j database, this project serves as an open-source alternative to retrieve information about airports, airlines, and routes.
+As an aviation enthusiast, I wanted to create a project that provides easy access to aviation data.
+While there are existing APIs, many are paid services.
+This project uses FastAPI and Neo4j to offer a free alternative for retrieving information about airports, airlines, and routes.

 ## Features